×

 docker://example.io/example/ubi-minimal

-In this example, you have a container image registry that is named example.io with an image repository named example to which you want to copy the ubi9/ubi-minimal image from registry.access.redhat.com.
-After you create the mirrored registry, you can configure your OKD cluster to redirect requests made of the source repository to the mirrored repository.
+In this example, you have a container image registry named example.io and image repository named example.
+You want to copy the ubi9/ubi-minimal image from registry.access.redhat.com to example.io.
+After you create the mirrored registry, you can configure your OKD cluster to redirect requests made to the source repository to the mirrored repository.

-2. Create a postinstallation mirror configuration CR, by using one of the following examples:
+2. Create a postinstallation mirror configuration custom resource (CR), by using one of the following examples:

 • Create an ImageDigestMirrorSet or ImageTagMirrorSet CR, as needed, replacing the source and mirrors with your own registry and repository pairs and images: